PistonDevelopers/rust-empty/README.md

 Internal unit tests and benchmarks are located in the same source as the library, `src/lib.rs`.
 External unit tests and benchmarks are located in `src/test.rs`.

+##Linking to Libraries

+The directory `target/cpu-vendor-platform/lib` is linked by default.
+If you put Rust libraries in this directory it will link statically if there is an ".rlib" file or dynamically if ".dylib" (OSX), ".so" (Linux) or ".dll" (Window).

 ##Introduction To Rust

 Rust is a programming language developed at Mozilla Research.